The prompt operation sends a textual prompt to a configured language model

 identifier results in an error.

-operation itself does not modify its input text or perform side
+The prompt operation itself does not modify its input text or perform side

 effects beyond invoking the configured language model.
 It returns the model’s